gruntwork-io/docs/docs/foundations/landing-zone/manage-accounts.md

 ### Remove an AWS account

-We recommend using AWS Organizations interface for closing an account and destroying all of its resources for a smooth experience due to current flakiness of the AWS Service Catalog when performing deletes via OpenTofu/Terraform providers.
+We recommend using the AWS Console's Organizations interface for closing an account and destroying all of its resources, due to current flakiness of the AWS Service Catalog when performing deletes via OpenTofu/Terraform providers.
 See the steps below for the complete sequence of actions to remove an account.

 :::note
 AWS Organizations will permanently [close an account](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-closing.html) after 90 days.